 In addition to the obvious danger of spontaneous magical effects, mana storms carry with them real weather effects in the physical world, often spawned and fed by the elemental magic churning inside them.
-Rain, hail, blizzards, wind

-circiiii, itaiii, itaii, biizzaitao, miita

-storms, and sand storms are common additional effects of passing
+Rain, hail, blizzards, wind storms, and sand storms are common additional effects of passing mana storms.

-mana storms.